-Province/territory Data limitation Saskatchewan The 2020 RN supply data for Saskatchewan does not include return-to-practice data.
-Alberta The annual growth rates for RNs in Alberta fluctuated between 2013 and 2017.
-According to CARNA, the fluctuation is the result of a system upgrade implemented in 2013.
-The 2020 RN supply data for Alberta does not include return-to-practice data.
+Province/territory Data limitation Alberta The annual growth rates for RNs in Alberta fluctuated between 2013 and 2017.
+According to the College and Association of Registered Nurses of Alberta (CARNA), the fluctuation is the result of a system upgrade implemented in 2013.
 The 2021 RN supply data for Alberta includes partial return-to-practice data.
 Only those who registered for a full RN permit after the expiration of their Pandemic Permit were included in the supply data.
-British Columbia The 2020 and 2022 RN return-to-practice data for B.C. was not available.
-The 2021 RN supply data for B.C. does not include return-to-practice data.
 Northwest Territories and Nunavut The Supply and Workforce of RNs decreased between 2017 and 2018; comparisons should therefore be made with caution for employment-related data elements.
 The overall decline of the Supply and Workforce for RNs is attributed to the nature of the work in the Northwest Territories and Nunavut.
 In 2019, supply and workforce counts submitted to CIHI excluded a number of RNs and NPs.
 According to RNANT/NU, this is due to an error in the submission process.
 Please interpret this data with caution.
-Yukon The 2020 and 2021 RN supply data for Yukon does not include return-to-practice data.

-Province/territory Data limitation Manitoba CRNM does not provide record-level values for the data elements Birth Year and Sex in order to conform to provincial privacy legislation.
+CRNM does not provide record-level values for the data elements Birth Year and Sex in order to conform to provincial privacy legislation.
 Each year, it submitted age groups at the record level in place of Birth Year as well as aggregate tables on Sex and Average Age .
 The age groups are calculated as of the previous year.
-For 2009 to 2014, CRNM provided aggregate-level data for Sex and Average Age based on Workforce counts; therefore, the Canada total for these variables does not match the Canada Supply count.
+CRNM provided 2014 aggregate-level data for Sex and Average Age based on Workforce counts; therefore, the Canada total for these variables does not match the Canada Supply count.
 As of 2019, CRNM no longer collects Sex data from new registrants.